World Malaria Day

 What is Malaria:

-Malaria is a disease which is life-threatening.
-It is transmitted from the bite of an infected mosquito (Anopheles).
+Malaria is a life-threatening disease transmitted from the bite of an infected mosquito (Anopheles).
 These mosquitoes carry the Plasmodium parasite.
 When the mosquito bites you, the parasite is released into your bloodstream.
 The parasites then travel to the liver and mature.
-After several days they enter the bloodstream and infect the red blood cells.
+After several days, they enter the bloodstream and infect the red blood cells.

 Malaria Symptoms: